srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 ///

-There is no straightforward  [^1] equivalent scenario in Cisco/Arista that forwards frames transparently.
-If we want to get as close as possible to the operation in SR Linux, we will have to configure the port in Arista as `trunks` and allow all the VLANs.
-In Arista, by default, ports are configured in `access` mode and associated with the `VLAN 1`:
+There is no straightforward configuration in EOS/IOS that would make transparent forwarding of tagged and untagged frames.
+If we want to get as close as possible to the operation in SR Linux, we will have to configure the port in Arista EOS as `trunks` and allow all the VLAN IDs.
+In EOS, by default, ports are configured in `access` mode and associated with the `VLAN 1`:

 /// details | EOS Configuration
     type: tip